ap0cene/XRPL-Metaphysical-NFT/README.md

 # XRPL Metaphysical NFT SDK

 Welcome to XRPL-Metaphysical-NFT-SDK, a ground-breaking project that bridges the physical and digital realms by connecting physical garments with digital NFTs minted on the XRP Ledger (XRPL).

+You can read a more in depth article about how we're integrating this technology into the ap0cene fashion marketplace here: https://nft.ap0cene.com/

-This repository provides a comprehensive SDK that allows users to embed Near Field Communication (NFC) chips into garments, which are linked to an NFT metadata file stored on Arweave.
-Furthermore, the SDK offers the functionality to mint NFTs on the XRPL that point to the Arweave metadata.
+This repository provides a comprehensive SDK that allows users to embed Near Field Communication (NFC) chips into garments, which are linked to an NFT minted on XRPL, with token metadata listed on Arweave.

 ## Features